hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 {% endcapture %}
 {% include gallery images=imblock_google_landmarks_intro cols=1 caption=imcaption_google_landmarks_intro %}

-Aside from the gigantic size of this dataset, there are a lot of challenges that makes it an ideal testbed for Deep Metric Learning techniques:
+Aside from the gigantic size of this dataset, there are a lot of challenges that make it an ideal testbed for Deep Metric Learning techniques:
 - **Class Imbalance.** For popular landmarks such as the Eiffel Tower, there can be thousands of images, while a less-known boathouse in Seattle will have less than 10 images per class.
 - **Real-World Conditions.** To mimic a realistic setting, only 1% of the test images are within the target domain of landmarks, while 99% are out-of-domain images.
-- **Noisy Data.** The data is collected in a croudsourced setting, so incorrect labels and low-quality out-of-domain samples is expected to be present in the training set.
+- **Noisy Data.** The data is collected in a crowdsourced setting, so incorrect labels and low-quality out-of-domain samples are expected to be present in the training set.
 - **Intra-Class Variability.** Since images of the same class can include indoor and outdoor views, as well as images of indirect relevance to a class, such as paintings in a museum.

 It is hard to evaluate the importance of this challenge.
 The methods developed in this competition are being used in all following metric learning competitions.
 Large companies with image search services were closely monitoring this competition as well.

-As usual, winning solutions contains a lot of tricks and wizardy.
-However, in this blog post, I will only provide a short recap on the Metric Learning methods used by top performing teams:
+As usual, winning solutions contain a lot of tricks and wizardry.
+However, in this blog post, I will only provide a short recap on the Metric Learning methods used by top-performing teams:
-- [ArcFace](#arcface), [CosFace](#cosface), or some variants of these methods were used by ALL competitors in top 100.
+- [ArcFace](#arcface), [CosFace](#cosface), or some variants of these methods were used by ALL competitors in the top 100.
 It's a huge contrast to previous Google Landmarks competitions, where [Triplet Loss](#triplet-loss) and variants of it were the most popular ones.
 - [1st place winners (recognition)][glrec2020_1st_place], in contrast to all other teams, were able to solve the out-of-domain test images problem.
 They designed an inference process that takes into account the all-pair similarity between test images, landmark images, and non-landmark images.
 - [3rd place winners (recognition)][glrec2020_3rd_place] used [Sub-Center ArcFace](#subcenter-arcface) with [Dynamic Margin](#afdynmargin).
-It is quite amazing that were able to achieve such results (with a huge margin with 4th place team) with only raw Metric Learning, without relying on sophisticated post-processing or local features matching as other top-performing teams.
+It is quite amazing that they were able to achieve such results (with a huge margin with 4th place team) with only raw Metric Learning, without relying on sophisticated post-processing or local features matching as other top-performing teams.
 - The combinations of the methods developed by [1st place (recognition)][glrec2020_1st_place] and [3rd place (recognition)][glrec2020_3rd_place] teams can be combined into a powerful image recognition and retrieval algorithm.
-- [GeM][gem_pooling] (with $$p=3$$) and [GAP][gap_pooling] pooling methods, followed by a linear layer, is used by all competitors in top 100.
+- [GeM][gem_pooling] (with $$p=3$$) and [GAP][gap_pooling] pooling methods, followed by a linear layer, are used by all competitors in the top 100.
 There's no visible difference between those pooling methods.
 Some teams tried to train $$p$$ in [GeM][gem_pooling] as well, but the performance gain was minimal.
 - The general network architecture looks pretty similar to the following schema:

 <a name="fig-net-gem-af"></a>